brendt/stitcher.io/src/content/blog/2022-08-24-php-what-are-you-doing.md

 ---

-On a final note, if you are worried about cloning objects with new values (a problem this RFC would solve and readonly properties don't): people are already working on some kind of syntax to allow rewriting readonly properties while cloning.
+On a final note, if you are worried about cloning objects with new values (a problem this RFC would solve and readonly properties don't): people are already working on [an RFC to allow rewriting readonly properties while cloning](https://wiki.php.net/rfc/readonly_amendments).
 I'd say it's better to focus our efforts in that area, instead of coming up with an entirely different approach.

 Even more: the original example I showed with asymmetric visibility allowing for more functionality (internally guarding business rules) wasn't entirely correct.
 The same _is_ possible with readonly properties, given that we have a way to overwrite readonly values when cloning them: